 Launch a Dedicated Website

 It is important for your app to have a website.
-Not a browser version of your app, but a website that acts as an overview of the app and directs traffic to the App Store.
+Not a browser version of your app, but a website or a landing page that acts as an overview of the app and directs traffic to the App Store.
 This website must be clean, appealing, and clearly show potential users what the app is for and its main features.